ArielSaldana/arielsaldana.github.io/_posts/2015-06-05-iOS-8-is-a-step-forward.md

 ---

 When iOS was developed the bright engineers at Apple faced difficult challenges when trying to display the web on a small screen.
 Touch events, viewports, etc are all a product (for better or worse) of trying to make the web better accessible on smaller mobile device screens.
-One of the biggest decisions by Apple was to __pause__ any changes made to the DOM via JavaScript.
+One of the biggest decisions by Apple was to __pause__ any changes made to the DOM via JavaScript during scrolling.
 In fact - JavaScript execution halts completely.

 ## Why this made sense in the prehistoric era

 Back in 2007, when the first iPhone came out there was no such thing as mobile friendly websites, and a lot of websites were running performance intensive code.
-Given these circumstances and the environment that mobile phones were incubating in it's safe to say that it was a sane decision to stop JavaScript execution on scroll.
+Given these circumstances and the environment that mobile phones were incubating in it's safe to say that it was a sane decision to stop JavaScript execution on scroll to improve performance.

 ## Why this doesn't make sense in 2015